nysenate/NYSenate.gov-Website-D9/tests/dtt/README.md

 - The homepage hero test exercises the real production code path: it fills the entity subqueue autocomplete and presses "Add item", triggering `HomepageHeroController::homepageHeroAddItem()` which calls `invalidateTags(['views:homepage_hero'])`.
 The "Add item" button does not invoke the main entity save handler, so the queue contents are not permanently modified.

 **Authenticated dynamic page cache** (`AuthenticatedDynamicCacheTest`)
-- A second authenticated visit to each of the 6 top-level pages returns `x-drupal-dynamic-cache: HIT`.
-The dynamic page cache bin is cleared in `setUp()` to guarantee a cold-cache starting state for every test run.
-- The dynamic cache skeleton is correctly shared across different authenticated users — User A's first visit produces a MISS; User B's first visit to the same page produces a HIT from User A's warmed entry.
+- All assertions use the cross-user pattern: User A warms the dynamic cache skeleton; User B's first visit must return `x-drupal-dynamic-cache: HIT`.
+This is the correct regression pattern — a per-user cache bug (missing `#create_placeholder => TRUE` on a lazy builder) would cause same-user repeat-visit tests to pass while cross-user tests fail.
+- Verified on two representative top-level pages (/ and /legislation), two representative content type display pages (bill and article), and one senator-microsite content type page (article with `field_senator_multiref`).
 - Any direct entity save on a user account (even with no field changes) busts that user's warmed entries via the `user:{uid}` cache tag.
+- The dynamic page cache bin is cleared in `setUp()` to guarantee a cold-cache starting state for every test run.

 **Cache poisoning prevention** (`NoCachePoisoningTest`)
-- Per-user lazy builder output — issue follow/unfollow state, committee follow/unfollow state, and the header user menu welcome message — is personalized correctly per user and never leaked across users via the shared dynamic cache skeleton.
+- Per-user lazy builder output — issue follow/unfollow state, committee follow/unfollow state, the header user menu welcome message, and the district senator link in the "I Want To" block — is personalized correctly per user and never leaked across users via the shared dynamic cache skeleton.
 - An authenticated visit does not cause authenticated content to be served to anonymous visitors.

 ## Running in CI (Pantheon multidev)